Steel target: Target material

 As a safety precaution, steel targets must be made out of hardened steel, which is more resistant to plastic deformation than regular, soft steel.
 For steel targets, the steel should have a Brinell value of 500 or slightly more.
-One American producer of steel targets claims to use only steel with a hardness greater than 500, most often between 515–540.
+One American producer of steel targets claims to use only steel with a hardness greater than 500, most often between 515 and 540.
 They also claim that the steel gets too brittle if higher Brinell values are used.
 Hardened steel is available in different Brinell values or thicknesses, and stainless variants are also available.
 A common trademark in the United States for hardened steel is AR500.

 Regular steel is too soft, resulting in bullets either punching through the target or making a crater whereupon subsequent bullets may bounce back toward the shooter or spectators, often with great force.
-Even thick plates quickly get holes and craters if they are made of regular steel (i.e. 10 mm or 3/8").
+Even thick plates quickly get holes and craters if they are made of regular steel.